stateful/vscode-issue-explorer/README.md

 ### Create and explore code issues directly within VS Code and help to provide missing context in your issues through code references

 A lot of issues that are created in a project are missing contextual information that help folks to better understand where the problems are located and what needs to be done to resolve an issue.
-With this extension to can create better issue descriptions through code references and allow your contributor to better explore these issues rigth within VS Code.
+With this extension to can __create better issue descriptions through code references__ and allow your contributor to __better explore these issues rigth within VS Code__.

 <p align="center" style="padding: 20px 0">
   <a href="https://marketplace.visualstudio.com/items?itemName=stateful.issue-explorer&ssr=false#overview">